 While doing so, keep an eye and an ear open for anything in the solution process that deviates from what was stated in the original knowledge item.

 4. Close the incident

-You fixed the incident and can now confidentially close the call.
+You resolved the incident and can now confidently close the call.
 Once you do, see if you can add to the answer in the knowledge base.
-Maybe you need to fix a typo, or the solution needs an update, or the article could do with a screenshot for extra clarification.
+Maybe you need to fix a typo, or the solution needs an update, or the knowledge item could do with a screenshot for extra clarification.
 Even small changes could be helpful.

 KCS: reduce IT call volume and service desk workload